abbasmoosajee07/AdventofCode/2024/README_2024.md

 11. **Day 11- Plutonian Pebbles**: *Python* | Exponentially increasing lists, that becomes way more easy to solve when you switch to dictionaries and counters.
 12. **Day 12- Garden Groups**: ** | Pretty simple neighbour searching algorithm, with some added complexity for finding perimeter and areas, Part 2 was kinda tough but got it in the end
 13. **Day 13- Claw Contraption**: *Ruby* | Solving simultaneous equations, fairly simple ad could have solved it far faster if i simply used round instead of int from the start, but lesson learned
+14. **Day 14- Restroom Redoubt**: *Python* | Particle Tracking in a grid, which was fairly simple, but finding the easter egg convinced me I never looked for one